 Condition Description Addressed in Section Schedule 3 - Specific Environmen tal Conditions 35 be generally consister rehabilitation plan show abilitate the site to the satisfaction of the Secretary.
 Rehabilitation must not with the rehabilitation strategy in the EIS and the conceptual on in Appendix 3 and must comply with the objectives in Table 6.
-Illitation Objectives Objective This plan / Section 5.1 All areas of the site affected by the development Safe Hydraulically and geotechnically stable Non-polluting Fit for the intended post-mining land use(s) Final landform integrated with surrounding natural landforms as far as is reasonable and feasible Minimise visual impacts when viewed from surrounding land Facilitate regional movement of Koalas and their occupation of the site Surface Infrastructure Decommissioned and removed, unless otherwise agreed by the Secretary Quarry extraction area Landform rehabilitated to 1.0 metres above the predicted maximum groundwater level Landscaped and vegetated using native tree and understorey species
+This plan / Section 5.1 Feature Objective All areas of the site affected by the development Safe Hydraulically and geotechnically stable Non-polluting Fit for the intended post-mining land use(s) Final landform integrated with surrounding natural landforms as far as is reasonable and feasible Minimise visual impacts when viewed from surrounding land Facilitate regional movement of Koalas and their occupation of the site Infrastructure Decommissioned and removed, unless otherwise agreed by the Secretary Quarry extraction area Landform rehabilitated to 1.0 metres above the predicted maximum groundwater level Landscaped and vegetated using native tree and understorey species

-Condition Description • Tree species to include Koala feed species Final Void • No final void permitted 36 Progressive Rehabilitation Refer to Sections practicable following disturb minimise the total area expos must be implemented where litate the site progressively, that is, as soon as reasonably ance.
-All reasonable and feasible measures must be taken to sed for dust generation at any time.
-Interim stabilisation measures a reasonable and feasible to control dust emissions in disturbed which are not ready for final rehabilitation.
-5 6.13 Note: It is accepted the subject to future re-disturban at parts of the site that are progressively rehabilitated may be ce.
-37 ation Management Plan e a Biodiversity and Rehabilitation Management Plan for the on of the Secretary.
-This plan must: This Plan (a) be prepared by a sui tably qualified expert; Section 1.4 (b) be prepared in const ultation with OEH and Council; Section 1.4 (c) be submitted to the Sunless the Secretary Secretary for approval prior to commencing quarrying operations, agrees otherwise; Appendix 2 (d) provide details of the e conceptual final landform and associated land uses for the site; Section 5.3 (e) describe how the in integrated with the o rplementation of the on-site Biodiversity Offset Strategy will be verall rehabilitation of the site; Section 3.4.1 ormance and completion criteria for evaluating the performance and final rehabilitation of the site, including triggers for any action; Section 9 (g) describe the short, n nedium and long-term measures to be implemented to: nt vegetation and habitat on site, including within the on-site set Strategy area; and Section 6.10 and Biodiversity Stewardship Agreement ance with the rehabilitation objectives and progressive ligations in this consent; Sections 5.1 implemented over the description of the measures described in paragraph (g) to be e next 3 years (to be later updated for each 3-year period following plan) including the procedures to be implemented for: disturbance are e salvage of environmental resources within the approved ea, including tree hollows, vegetative and soil resources, for in the enhancement of the offset area or site rehabilitation; Sections: 6.6 6.7 6.9 6.13 6.15 6.17 rehabilitation ar nhancing the quality of native vegetation and fauna habitat in the eas through assisted natural regeneration, targeted vegetation nd the introduction of fauna habitat features; Sections: 6.15 6.17 6.18 6.19 6.20 6.21
+Condition Description Addressed in Section Tree species to include Koala feed species Final Void No final void permitted 36 Progressive Rehabilitation Refer to The Applicant must rehabilitate the site progressively, that is, as soon as reasonably practicable following disturbance.
+All reasonable and feasible measures must be taken to minimise the total area exposed for dust generation at any time.
+Interim stabilisation measures must be implemented where reasonable and feasible to control dust emissions in disturbed areas that are not active and which are not ready for final rehabilitation.
+Sections 5 6.9 Note: It is accepted that parts of the site that are progressively rehabilitated may be subject to future re-disturbance.
+37 Biodiversity and Rehabilitation Management Plan The Applicant must prepare a Biodiversity and Rehabilitation Management Plan for the development to the satisfaction of the Secretary.
+This plan must: This Plan (a) be prepared by a suitably qualified expert; Section 1.4 (b) be prepared in consultation with OEH and Council; Section 1.4 (c) be submitted to the Secretary for approval prior to commencing quarrying operations, unless the Secretary agrees otherwise; Appendix 2 (d) provide details of the conceptual final landform and associated land uses for the site; Section 5.3 (e) describe how the implementation of the on-site Biodiversity Offset Strategy will be integrated with the overall rehabilitation of the site; Section 3.4.1 include detailed performance and completion criteria for evaluating the performance of the progressive and final rehabilitation of the site, including triggers for any necessary remedial action; Section 9 (g) describe the short, medium and long-term measures to be implemented to: manage remnant vegetation and habitat on site, including within the on-site Biodiversity Offset Strategy area; and Section 6.8 and Biodiversity Stewardship Agreement ensure compliance with the rehabilitation objectives and progressive rehabilitation obligations in this consent; Sections 5.1 (h) include a detailed description of the measures described in paragraph (g) to be implemented over the next 3 years (to be later updated for each 3-year period following initial approval of the plan) including the procedures to be implemented for: maximising the salvage of environmental resources within the approved disturbance area, including tree hollows, vegetative and soil resources, for beneficial reuse in the enhancement of the offset area or site rehabilitation; Sections: 6.6 0 6.7 6.9 6.11 6.13 restoring and enhancing the quality of native vegetation and fauna habitat in the rehabilitation areas through assisted natural regeneration, targeted vegetation establishment and the introduction of fauna habitat features; Sections: 6.11 6.13 6.14 6.15 6.16 6.17